yevgenys/transactions-save-example/readme.md

 Description
 =========
-RESTful web service based on spring-oot + gradle.
+RESTful web service based on spring-boot + gradle.
 Service stores some transactions(in memory) and returns information about those transactions.

 Api details